Margit Frenk

-Margarita Ana María Frenk y Freund (born 21 August 1925), sometimes known by her married name Margit Frenk Alatorre or by Margit Frenk Freund, is a German-Mexican philologist, folklorist and translator born in Hamburg, Germany.
-She has been an Academic Numerary of the Mexican Language Academy since 1993.
-She is also a Doctor Honoris Causa at the National Autonomous University of Mexico (UNAM).
+Margarita Ana María Frenk y Freund (21 August 1925 – 21 November 2025), sometimes known by her married name Margit Frenk Alatorre or as Margit Frenk Freund, was a German-Mexican philologist, folklorist and translator born in Hamburg, Germany.
+She was a member of the Mexican Academy of Language from 1993 until her death.
+She was also a Doctor Honoris Causa at the National Autonomous University of Mexico (UNAM).